victorcezeh/Crypto_Analytics_Project/README.md

 ## Project Introduction

-I have been tasked with analyzing data about crypto currencies.
-As a data engineer, my manager has shared some csv files with me containing information needed to answer some questions for the company executives.
-During the course of reading this project, I will take you on a step by step process on how I loaded and analysed the data to help answer relevant business questions.
+I have been tasked with analyzing data about cryptocurrencies.
+As a data engineer, my manager has shared some CSV files with me containing information needed to answer some questions for the company executives.
+Throughout this project, I will guide you through a step-by-step process on how I loaded and analyzed the data to help answer relevant business questions.

-## Task 1 - Setting up the database
+## Task 1 - Setting up the database.

-#### Using psl (An interactive terminal-based front-end to PostgreSQL), I created a user called cryptoverse_admin with CREATEDB and CREATEROLE attributes.
+#### Using psql (an interactive terminal-based front-end to PostgreSQL), I created a user named 'cryptoverse_admin' with the attributes CREATEDB and CREATEROLE.

-This command will create a new user with the specified privileges.
+This command will create a new user with the specified privileges, along with a password.

 ```sql